Lutgardo Barbo

-An image of the MP3 Alliance, where Barbo was part of.

-Lutgardo "Lutz" Boco Barbo is a lawyer and politician who served as governor of Eastern Samar from 1986 to 1998.
+Lutgardo "Lutz" Boco Barbo (born October 1, 1945) is a lawyer and politician who served as governor of Eastern Samar from 1986 to 1998.
 He also served as the senate secretary of Senator Aquilino Pimentel Jr. from 2000 to 2001 and his son Senator Koko Pimentel until 2016.

 Barbo worked at a law firm in Quezon City beginning in the 1970s.
 He was detained and tortured by the military in 1980 during the martial law regime under President Ferdinand Marcos.

 In 2022, he ran for Senator, in the slate of Manny Pacquiao with PDP-Laban.
 He got 48th overall, being elected as the vice-chairman for PDP-Laban shortly after the elections.

 Early life and early career

 He was born on October 1, 1945, in Llorente, Eastern Samar (then part of undivided Samar).
 He was originally a part of the Quisumbing, Capers, Alcantara & Mosqueda Law Office, with the earliest report coming from 1979.